NOVA MCP Server

 1. Private Keys - Store NEAR private keys securely; never commit to version control

-3. IPFS Privacy - IPFS content is public by CID; encryption is essential
+3. IPFS Privacy - IPFS content is public by CID; encryption + TEE gating essential

-5. Local Decryption - Files are decrypted client-side, never exposing plaintext to IPFS
+5. Local Decryption - Files are decrypted client-side; tokens expire post-use (replay-proof)

 NEAR Token Deposits